 10 Feb Website: Static Vs Dynamic

-If you plan your website, always look at its long term benefits.
+If you plan your website, always look at its long-term benefits.
 There are many benefits to using a blogging script or a content management system.
 But it highly uses available resources on hosting.

 In some cases, though, the dynamic site created by such a system is an overkill.
-If your site require rare changes and only has a set number of pages, such as is typical if you are only selling a particular product or a service, it is better to have a static site.
+If your site requires rare changes and only has a set number of pages, such as is typical if you are only selling a particular product or a service, it is better to have a static site.
 As mentioned above, static sites consume limited resource than dynamically created sites.

 Note that you should not decide to make your website static just for this reason alone.
 There are many other factors to consider.